“A true hero of conscience, a leader in the search for a new reality”Paul Auster

-Zameret had spent two years in prison in Israel as a war resister, set up the first tent in Occupy London, co-founded the joint annual Palestinian-Israeli memorial ceremony, helped organize the first Camp for Climate Action and counter-G8/G20 protests in Japan, Germany, Mexico and Italy.
+Zameret had spent two years in an Israeli prison as a war resister, set up the first tent in Occupy London, co-founded the joint annual Palestinian-Israeli memorial ceremony, helped organize the first Camp for Climate Action and counter-G8/G20 protests in Japan, Germany, Mexico and Italy.

 Zameret published essays, Op-Eds and was interviewed about his work in the New York Times, The Guardian, CNN, Financial Times, BBC, Folha de São Paulo, Haaretz, The global Journal, Amnesty Journal, Open Democracy, New Internationalist, and CNN, among others.
 Links to some of these are in the media page.

-Zameret was born in Palestine-Israel, in a Kibbutz located 13 miles from the city of Nazareth to a family of internationalist rebels.
-He lives in Ann Arbor, a small town near Detroit, with his partner the Brazilian sociologist Luciana de Souza Leão, and their daughter.
+Zameret was born in Palestine-Israel, in a Kibbutz located 13 miles from the city of Nazareth.
+Today he lives near Detroit in the United States with his partner the Brazilian sociologist Luciana de Souza Leão, and their daughter.
 In his free time he likes to hike and play music.